crchalfant/Casey-s-Job-Radar/README.md

 > *"The rating prompt is generic.
 I'm a UX designer targeting senior design roles.
 Can you rewrite the tier definitions for my situation?"*

+> *"I ran the radar and got this error: [paste the full error message and the last few lines of console output before it].
+Here is the relevant section of job_radar.py: [paste the section].
+What is wrong and how do I fix it?"*

 The `SETUP.txt` file has more detailed prompts for each specific part — start there if you want step-by-step guidance.

+**Debugging tip:** If something breaks, the full error message plus the last 20 lines of console output is almost always enough context for Claude or ChatGPT to diagnose and fix the problem.
+You don't need to understand the error yourself — just paste it in and describe what you were trying to do when it happened.

 ## What you can customise